North Sioux City seeing continued economic growth

 O’Connor says his old gym’s location could no longer support increasing membership.
 He knew a move was necessary, but O’Connor didn’t want to go far.

-“When it came time to choose a new location, staying in north Sioux city was an obvious choice because of the recent changes going on with the gateway building, VIP gymnastics, new lots that just opened up.
-Continued growth is a pattern that’s going to follow here in North Sioux City,” says O’Connor.
+“When it came time to choose a new location, staying in North Sioux City was an obvious choice because of the recent changes going on with the Gateway building, VIP Gymnastics, new lots that just opened up.
+Continued growth is a pattern that’s going to follow here in North Sioux City,” said O’Connor.